pkemp/mongoose-query-parser/README.md

 ```
 #### Deep Populate operators

-- Useful to populate nested document in arrrays.
-Works with `MongooseJS`.
-Please see [Mongoose Deep Populate](https://mongoosejs.com/docs/populate.html#deep-populate) for more details
+- For more advanced usage (Deep field population) Please see [Mongoose Deep Populate](https://mongoosejs.com/docs/populate.html#deep-populate) for more details
-- Allows to populate only selected fields in the object
+- Allows to populate multiple paths with multiple fields
 - Default operator key is `deepPopulate`
 - Can be used along with the populate option